 Anime and Manga

-- Happens a LOT in battles in Dragon Ball Z.
+- Very common during battles in Dragon Ball Z.

 - Pain makes one by flattening all of Konoha.

 - After the time skip, Sakura does this all the time.

 - Tsunade, whose also Sakura's teacher is capable of doing this with one finger.